Top

 10:00 AM — 11:00 AM: Explore the 7 Streets and Casco Viejo

-The Casco Viejo is the Old Town of Bilbao, but it is in the area of the 7 Calles (7 streets) that the city was born.
-Here, the old buildings house residences as well as small shops.
-I lived there for a year.
+The Casco Viejo is Bilbao’s Old Town, but it’s in the area of the 7 Calles (7 Streets) that the city was born.

-The 7 Calles, like the rest of Casco Viejo, were once dedicated to port activities and trade.
-Even today, it is the neighborhood where you can shop in authentic and unique stores run by locals.
+The 7 Calles, like the rest of Casco Viejo, were dedicated to port activities and commerce.

 visit Bilbao